pludov/mobindi/README.md

   * Auto focuser graph improvment
   * Preliminary support for ssl (on port 8443)
   * New script for build/startup (startup.sh)
+  * Support for landscape orientation
+  * UI fixes for Chrome

 Initial Release: 1.0